Sleep Apnea In Infants: Risks, Symptoms and Treatments

 also breathing, brain waves, muscle tension and oxygen levels.

-Monitoring is the most commonly prescribed treatment for sleep apnea in
+is the most commonly prescribed treatment for infants.
+A dedicated

 monitor

-then records breathing rate and heart rate and warns you when dangerous
+then records respiration rate and heart rate and warns you when dangerous

 levels are reached.